derekjubach/Full-Scope-Bulk-Page-Creator/readme.txt

 define( 'WP_DEBUG_DISPLAY', false ); // Prevents errors from displaying on screen

 Logs will be written to wp-content/debug.log
+Remove these lines when you are done debugging.

 == Screenshots ==